We all have a little boy or a little girl inside us, or both. Many people refer to this part of ourselves as the Inner Child.

 Our Inner Child can be a significant obstacle to safety, stability, and balanced, healthy relationships when we do not listen and nurture their fears of loss, abandonment, rejection, betrayal, and lack of acceptance and belonging.
 When our Inner Child feels neglected, unsafe, and distrustful, they will make noise till heard.

 In relationships, when our Inner Child is abused and/or neglected, they often create distance or use protective trauma responses like fight, flight, freeze, and, to a lesser degree, fawn.
 When this happens, our responsibility to ourselves and others is to discern what we are protecting.
-If we do not know what we are protecting in those moments, we tend to choose responses that are not productive, supportive, or nourishing.
+If we do not know what we are protecting in those moments, we tend to choose responses that are unproductive, unsupportive, or un nourishing.

 If we have not effectively identified what we protect when our open wounds get poked, we have little chance of creating sustainable positive patterns.
 If this is you, I invite you to schedule a session with me to co-create a plan so you can experience safety, stability, and supportive, nourishing relationships.

-What I love most about this sculpture is how well the creator portrays what it feels like to the Inner Child when we are letting ego, fear, resentment, pain, sadness, jealousy, or any other unwanted emotion be an obstacle to connecting or reconnecting with someone who is important to us.
+What I love most about this sculpture is how well the creator conveys what it feels like to the Inner Child when we let ego, fear, resentment, pain, sadness, jealousy, or any other unwanted emotion stand in the way of connecting or reconnecting with someone important to us.

 Is this strategy serving us?